six-ddc/httpbin/README.md

 # httpbin

 Testing an HTTP Library can become difficult sometimes.
-[httpbin](https://github.com/six-ddc/httpbin) is fantastic for testing HTTP requests, and easy to control the response.
+[httpbin](https://github.com/six-ddc/httpbin) is fantastic for testing HTTP requests, and easy to custom the response.

 ## Installation